Faculty Leader (inc. Ubuntu)

 Terms Three and Four

 Classes begin to develop a group identity.
 Learning through experience is a theme.
 Students look at real life case studies relating to positive and negative behaviour at ND.
 We problem solve and address how we learn from these kinds of activities.
 Team challenges take place, and working as part of a team becomes central to the learning.
 Communication skills and body language are explored in depth through role-play and visual resources.
-The Ubuntu Dimension Day provides an opportunity to consider the importance of recycling and team work.
+The Ubuntu Dimension Day provides an opportunity to consider the importance of working together as a community for the common good.
 How to plan and deliver a student led assembly is also part of this term’s curriculum.

 Later in term four we begin to look at more intrapersonal learning, where students are taken through many exercises to help them to develop self-esteem and confidence.
 Preparation for Lent liturgy, and Easter related learning takes place in this term.

 Manners matter!
 This term students learn how to be student receptionists and how to communicate using good manners and etiquette.
 This term culminates in the students beginning their roles as student receptionists at the start of life as Year 8 here at ND.